kodecocodes/SC_CaioZullo/For Instructor/Video 02 - Game of Life/script.md

 }
 ```

-Next rule: Any live cell with two or three live neighbours lives on to the next generation, so let's break it down into 2 tests, one with two live neighbours, and one with three.
+Next rule: Any live cell with two or three live neighbours lives on to the next generation, so let's break it down into 2 tests.

+One with two live neighbours:

 ```
 func test_tick_liveCellWithTwoLiveNeighbours_lives() {